2019 Pacific hurricane season: Hurricane Erick

 Erick originated as a tropical wave that emerged off the coastline of Africa on July 12.
 It entered the eastern Pacific in late July, where convection blossomed in the presence of a very strong kelvin wave.
 Moderately wind shear slowed the formation process, but a tropical depression finally developed around 12:00 UTC on July 27 and organized into a tropical storm six hours later.
 Dry air and the elongation of its center likewise slowed organization shortly after development, but a center relocation placed the storm in a favorable environment.
 Erick intensified into a hurricane at 18:00 UTC on July 29 and began a period of rapid intensification, intensifying by 60 mph in just 24 hours as it crossed into the central Pacific basin.
 This bout of strengthening brought Erick to its peak as a Category 4 hurricane with winds of 130 mph around 18:00 UTC on July 30.
 The cyclone subsequently weakened while passing south of Hawaii as wind shear increased over the system.
 Bursts of convection allowed Erick to persist as a tropical cyclone from August 3 to 4.
 However, the system eventually degenerated to a remnant low by 00:00 UTC on August 5.
 The remnants of Erick continued moving west and reached the International Date Line on August 8.

+The outer rain bands of Erick caused minor flooding and landslides across portions of the Big Island and Maui.

 Hurricane Flossie

 A tropical wave moved off Africa on July 16 and crossed into the East Pacific eight days later.
 The disturbance coalesced while positioned south of Mexico, organizing into a tropical depression by 12:00 UTC on July 28.
 It slowly intensified while moving rapidly west-northwest, becoming Tropical Storm Flossie early on July 29 and a hurricane later the next day.
 After attaining peak winds of 80 mph, the storm weakened amid increasing westerly wind shear.
 These unfavorable upper-level winds abated on August 1, causing Flossie to fluctuate in intensity for the next day.
 By August 3, however, the storm embarked on a gradual weakening trend.
 It degenerated to a remnant low to the north of Hawaii at 00:00 UTC on August 6.
 The low turned north-northwest and dissipated the next morning.

+Moisture from Flossie generated thunderstorms over portions of the Big Island, Maui, and Oʻahu.
+Minor flooding and ponding was reported on roadways.